HossamFathi/General_Repository/README.md

 # Generic Repository
-General  Repository by c# can add  , update   , Get  specific Entity   , Get all Entities, save changes  for all Database Table  in  the  same Class  with it's interface
+Generic  Repository by c# can add  , update   , Get  specific Entity   , Get all Entities, save changes  for all Database Table  in  the  same Class  with it's interface

 by Hossam Fathi :  .Net developer